wdi-sg/gitbook-2019/05-express/express-intro/04views.md

 #### Render a single product object in react

-Implement an express route `/first` - it creates an HTML page with the first user in the array `products.items[0]`.
+Implement an express route `/first` - it creates an HTML page with the first product in the array `obj.items[0]`.

 This template should display at least 2 data fields for this item.